maulik9898/generator-angular-arduino/readme.md

 ## Testing

-Running `grunt test` will run the client and server unit tests with karma and mocha.
+Running `grunt test` will run the client tests with karma and mocha.

-Use `grunt test:server` to only run server tests.

-Use `grunt test:client` to only run client tests.

-**Protractor tests**

-To setup protractor e2e tests, you must first run

-`npm run update-webdriver`

-Use `grunt test:e2e` to have protractor go through tests located in the `e2e` folder.

-## Environment Variables

-Keeping your app secrets and other sensitive information in source control isn't a good idea.
-To have grunt launch your app with specific environment variables, add them to the git ignored environment config file: `server/config/local.env.js`.

 ## Project Structure